wp-plugins/wp-login-attempt-log/readme.txt

 1. Displaying the bar graph and statistics.
 More statistics will show as time goes on.
 2. The log viewer interface

-== Frequently Asked Questions ==

-This is the first version, so I haven't added gotten any questions yet.

-== Upgrade Notice ==

-No action needed when upgrading.

 == Changelog ==